libodesign/icons/README.md

 This repository holds the sources to LibreOffice's vector-based icon themes.

-Contact us on our mailing list if you want to contribute -- we need to add you to the repository.
+Contact us on our mailing list if you want to contribute.

 GUIDELINES
 ----------